 Meanwhile, at The Seattle Sun, an alternative weekly newspaper that began publishing in 1974, a struggle erupted between certain writers on the staff who wished to cover Seattle’s emerging new music scene in that paper and certain senior staff members who considered the new scene ultimately unimportant.
 Frustrated by the Sun‘s refusal to cover the new scene, the Sun‘s arts editor, Robert Ferrigno, and art director, Robert Newman, decided to start their own publication as a monthly supplement to the Sun.
 The new publication’s name was The Rocket, and its debut issue was published on the date in focus here.

-As Ferrigno would later reminisce in The Rocket‘s 15-year-anniversary issue in 1994, the new publication was instigated by a rather comical incident at a Sun staff meeting in August 1979.
+As Ferrigno would later reminisce in The Rocket‘s 15-year-anniversary issue in 1994, the new publication was instigated by a rather comical (and possibly apocryphal) incident at a Sun staff meeting in August 1979.
 The senior Sun staff, clearly betraying their lingering hippie affinities, wanted to publish a cover story on macramé.
 Ferrigno and Newman both laughed out loud at the suggestion.
 According to Ferrigno, “The political editor of the Sun glared at us suspiciously, and warned us about our ‘negativity.’
 The next day we started raising money for The Rocket.”

 Thus, this tiny circa-1979 cultural clash of “hippies versus punks” gave birth to a newspaper that would grow to become vastly influential within Seattle arts and culture during the following decade.
 Ferrigno explained The Rocket‘s founding mission in its debut issue, writing, “We believe the local music scene to be vibrating with life, multi-faceted and responsive to a wide range of audiences.
 We will cover national acts like The Cars, but remain committed to supporting local music.”